exwm/yt_clipper/readme.md

 1. Change default new marker speed or crop.
 Any new markers added will use these defaults, but this will not update existing markers.
 To update existing markers to the default new marker speed/crop use **shift+E/shift+D**.
 2. Specify crop resolution (automatically scales any existing crops on change).
 This resolution must match the downloaded videos resolution, by default the maximum available.
-   - Note that you can mark up the video at any quality/resolution and simply change the crop resoluton before saving the clipper script to match that of the video resolution you intend to download.
+   - The `clipper script` will prompt for auto scaling the crop resolution if a mismatch with the video resolution is detected.
 3. Specify any concatenated (merged) webms you want to make from the clipped webms.
 Very fast as it does not require reencoding videos.
 The format is similar to that for print ranges: comma separated marker pair numbers or ranges (eg '1-3,5,7').
 Marker pairs (clips) are merged in the order they are listed.
 Use semicolons to separate merged webms (eg '1-3,5,7;4-6,9' will create two merged webms).
-4. Specify title prefix that will be prefixed to output script and webms.
+4. Specify title prefix that will be prefixed to output script and webm file names.

 **shift+E/D:** Update all existing markers to default new marker speed(**E**)/crop(**D**).
 Set the default new marker speed or crop using **W**.